UK Corporate Governance Code

 All directors receive management information in advance of board meetings, which are held monthly, and the board visits subsidiary companies as appropriate.
 There is a schedule of matters requiring board approval, including corporate strategy, acquisitions and disposals, key appointments and group funding strategy.
 All directors have access to the advice and services of the Company Secretary (and there are processes in place enabling directors to take independent legal advice at the company’s expense in the furtherance of their duties).

 The audit committee is responsible for reviewing a range of financial matters, including the interim and final accounts, and monitoring the controls which are in force to ensure the integrity of the financial information reported to the shareholders.
 The committee reviews the need for internal audit on an annual basis and, due to the size of the company, the committee believes that the cost of introducing this function would outweigh any perceived benefits.
-The audit committee has met twice in the year.
+The audit committee meets twice each year.
 The Non-executive Director meets separately with the auditors as part of such meetings.

 The principal function of the remuneration committee is to determine on behalf of the board the remuneration and other benefits of the executive directors, including pensions, share options, service contracts and compensation payments.